 In terms of fashion and hair, some things are just wrong.
 Socks in sandals – wrong.
-Overstuffed 80’s should pads – wrong.
+Overstuffed 80’s shoulder pads – wrong.
 Mullets, bowl cuts and perms – wrong, wrong, wrong.
 Right?
 Well, maybe not.
 We can feel you scoffing, wondering what gives us the audacity to assume you would ever be caught dead with any of those three styles atop your head, but hear us out on this.

 We’re all about individuality, embracing what makes you the best you and we love a little weirdness just as much as we love classic chic.
 Check out our rundown of these unconventional styles below and we’re sure we can bring you round to the Dextress way of thinking.